 The Act stated that the Government wanted to ensure that in the future every man, woman, and child could rely on getting all the advice and care they might need, irrespective of their ability to pay.

-Nevertheless, the key word were nationalisation and regionalisation.
-Yet, Local Health Authorities were responsible for providing maternity and child welfare services, home nursing and home helps, vaccination and immunisation provision with medical practitioners, and ambulance services.
+Nevertheless, the keywords were nationalisation and regionalisation.
+Yet, Local Health Authorities were responsible for providing maternity and child welfare services, home nursing and home helps vaccination and immunisation provision with medical practitioners, and ambulance services.

 Hospitals and specialist facilities for the physically disabled were also free.
 Training and work placement for the handicapped was covered by the Disabled Persons (Employment) Act of 1944.

-Cost had been seriously underestimated.
+The cost had been seriously underestimated.
 Already in 1949, Bevan had to concede that the estimated costs were inadequate.
 A further £53m had to be found.
-There were at this time already threats to introduce prescription charges and charges on false-teeth and spectacles.
+There were at this time already threats to introduce prescription charges and charges on false teeth and spectacles.

 According to Whitney, a Conservative Minister of Health in the Thatcher Government, the creation of the NHS was part of a myth that before it, there was chaos and despair and that July 5th 1948 was a magical date thanks to Aneurin Bevan, the road to a new Jerusalem.

 Whitney stresses the long road to the NHS, that began with Lloyd George’s 1911 Act.
 Whitney claims that the NHS, like Beveridge and Butler, were Conservative ideas introduced by Labour.